 2. Check the status of the Nest service

-Wait for the Nest service to resume to see if your lock and other Nest products come back online.
+Wait for the Nest service to resume to check if your lock and other Nest products come back online.

-Wait a few minutes to see if your lock comes back online.
+Wait a few minutes to check if your lock comes back online.

 5. Check for the sources of interference